andrucior/Flutter-language-app/README.md

 **Features**

 Current Features:
 -_YouTube Video Search:_ Search and browse YouTube videos in the target language to improve listening comprehension.
-Subtitles displayed in real-time with option to translate and add a word to flashcards (Note: subtitles are not available on deployed version due to Youtube API restrictions, to use this feature you have to run the app and server locally, more on this: https://github.com/jdepoix/youtube-transcript-api/issues/303)
+Subtitles displayed in real-time with the option to translate and add a word to flashcards (Note: subtitles are not available on the deployed version due to Youtube API restrictions, to use this feature you have to run the app and server locally, more on this: https://github.com/jdepoix/youtube-transcript-api/issues/303)

 -_Spotify Song Search:_ Search for songs using the Spotify API, with song metadata retrieved from Genius.
-Note: Podcasts and Spotify playback are not yet implemented.
+Note: Podcasts and Spotify playback have not yet been implemented.
 Subtitles are retrieved for the whole song and paginated (Note: this feature also works only locally, since the app would need to be Spotify-verified first)

 -_Flashcard Review_: Save and review vocabulary words as interactive flashcards.